 Wastewater is the water used by residential and non-residential customers that is disposed of through the sewerage system.

 Other service providers include:

 bulk wastewater service providers

 third-party infrastructure operators

 General and exclude:

-supporting • entities operating infrastructure on behalf of the service provider e.g., BOOT schemes.
+supporting entities operating infrastructure on behalf of the service provider e.g., BOOT schemes.

 notes The reported volume includes:

 partially treated effluent

-metered and unmetered volumes-information on estimates should be included in the
+metered and unmetered volumes-information on estimates should be included in the reported footnote.

-reported footnote.

 trade wastewater

 transfers not associated with a financial transaction.

-Indiantan
+Indicator W18.2- Volume of wastewater received from other service providers Definition The total volume of wastewater received from other service providers during the reporting year, in megalitres (ML).
+Intent The volumes of wastewater collected, transferred, reused and discharged informs urban water balances prepared by the Bureau of Meteorology.
+The volumes of wastewater collected, transferred, treated, reused and discharged are part of the aligned Category 7 Water regulations information collected through the alignment of the NPR and Category 7 requirements.
+General supporting notes Wastewater is the water used by residential and non-residential customers that is disposed of through the sewerage system.
+Other service providers include: • bulk wastewater service providers • third-party infrastructure operators and exclude: • entities operating infrastructure on behalf of the service provider e.g., BOOT schemes.
+The reported volume includes: • partially treated effluent • metered and unmetered volumes-information on estimates should be included in the reported footnote. • trade wastewater • transfers not associated with a financial transaction and excludes: • recycled water.

-Indicator W18.2- Volume of wastewater received from other service providers

-Definition The total volume of wastewater received from other service providers during the reporting year, in megalitres (ML).
+Indicator W18.3-Volume of wastewater taken through sewer mining Definition The volume of wastewater extracted through sewer mining by any service provider, from the service provider's sewerage system during the reporting year, in megalitres (ML).
 The volumes of wastewater collected, transferred, reused and discharged informs urban water balances prepared by the Bureau of Meteorology.
 Intent The volumes of wastewater collected, transferred, treated, reused and discharged are part of the aligned Category 7 Water regulations information collected through the alignment of the NPR and Category 7 requirements.
 Wastewater is the water used by residential and non-residential customers that is disposed of through the sewerage system.

-Other service providers include:

-bulk wastewater service providers

-third-party infrastructure operators

-and exclude:

-General entities operating infrastructure on behalf of the service provider e.g., BOOT schemes.

-supporting notes The reported volume includes:

-notes partially treated effluent

-metered and unmetered volumes-information on estimates should be included in the reported footnote.

-trade wastewater

-transfers not associated with a financial transaction

-and excludes:

-recycled water.

-Indicator W18.3-Volume of wastewater taken through sewer mining Definition The volume of wastewater extracted through sewer mining by any service provider, from the service provider's sewerage system during the reporting year, in megalitres (ML).
-Intent The volumes of wastewater collected, transferred, reused and discharged informs urban water balances prepared by the Bureau of Meteorology.
-The volumes of wastewater collected, transferred, treated, reused and discharged are part of the aligned Category 7 Water regulations information collected through the alignment of the NPR and Category 7 requirements.
-Wastewater is the water used by residential and non-residential customers that is disposed of through the sewerage system.
-The reported volume includes: General supporting notes wastewater extracted by entities operating infrastructure on behalf of the service provider and third-party operators metered and unmetered volumes-information on estimates should be included in the reported footnote extractions not associated with a financial transaction.
-Indicator W18.4- Volume of wastewater inflow to wastewater treatment plants Definition The volume of wastewater inflows to the service provider's wastewater treatment plants during the reporting year, in megalitres (ML).
-Intent The volumes of wastewater inflow to the treatment plants is part of the urban water balances prepared by the Bureau of Meteorology and it is part of the aligned Category 7 Water regulations information collected through the alignment of the NPR and Category 7
+0 The reported volume includes: General supporting notes wastewater extracted by entities operating infrastructure on behalf of the service provider and third-party operators metered and unmetered volumes-information on estimates should be included in the reported footnote extractions not associated with a financial transaction.